-Within the process of ongoing review of the Governance and Sustainability System, in addition to certain technical improvements, amendments have been made to the Regulations of the Board of Directors in order to (i) adapt the duties of supervision, organisation and coordination at the various corporate levels of the Iberdrola Group (holding company, country subholding companies and head of business companies) in line with the proposed amendments to the By-Laws submitted for approval at the General Shareholders' Meeting held on 28 April 2023; (ii) within the framework of updating the compliance systems of the Iberdrola Group, review the duties of the group's companies; (iii) reaffirm the overall strategy of ongoing engagement of the shareholders in corporate life throughout the year, i.e. not limited to the General Shareholders' Meeting, expressly giving the Board of Directors the powers to promote, determine and oversee such strategy, guaranteeing the application of the principle of equality of treatment of all shareholders who are in the same situation; and (iv) specify that those members of the Company's management (other than support or advisory personnel or staff members) who perform global duties and who report directly to the Board of Directors acknowledges as such upon a proposal of the chairman thereof, and in any event the Chief Internal Audit Officer, shall form part of senior management.
+Within the process of ongoing review of the Governance and Sustainability System, in addition to certain technical improvements, amendments have been made to the Regulations of the Board of Directors in order to (i) adapt the duties of supervision, organisation and coordination at the various corporate levels of the Iberdrola Group (holding company, country subholding companies and head of business companies) in line with the proposed amendments to the By-Laws submitted for approval at the General Shareholders' Meeting held on 28 April 2023; (ii) within the framework of updating the compliance systems of the Iberdrola Group, review the duties of the Sustainable Development Committee in connection with the Company's Compliance Unit and with the compliance systems of the group's companies; (iii) reaffirm the overall strategy of ongoing engagement of the shareholders in corporate life throughout the year, i.e. not limited to the General Shareholders' Meeting, expressly giving the Board of Directors the powers to promote, determine and oversee such strategy, guaranteeing the application of the principle of equality of treatment of all shareholders who are in the same situation; and (iv) specify that those members of the Company's management (other than support or advisory personnel or staff members) who perform global duties and who report directly to the Board of Directors, to the chairman thereof or to the chief executive officer of the Company, as well as any other person who the Board of Directors acknowledges as such upon a proposal of the chairman thereof, and in any event the Chief Internal Audit Officer, shall form part of senior management.